systemd/zram-generator/man/zram-generator.conf.md

 ## OPTIONS

 Each device is configured independently in its `[zramN]` section, where N is a nonnegative integer.
+The global section may contain [DIRECTIVES].
 Other sections are ignored.

 Devices with the final size of *0* will be discarded.